11 Scripts, algorithms and functions

 • Which of the best practices covered in Section ?? does it follow?

-• Create a version of the script on your computer in an IDE such as RStudio (preferably by typing-out the script line-by-line, in your own coding style and with your own comments, rather than copy-pasting — this will help you learn how to type scripts).
+• Create a version of the script on your computer in an IDE such as RStudio (preferably by typing the script line-by-line, in your own coding style and with your own comments, rather than copy-pasting — this will help you learn how to type scripts).
 Using the example of a square polygon (e.g., created with poly_mat = cbind(x = c(0, 9, 9, 0, 0), y = c(0, 0, 9, 9, 0))) execute the script line-by-line.

 • What changes could be made to the script to make it more reproducible?